blikblum/nextbone-routing/docs/configuration.md

  * `class`: a [`Route`](./route.md) class
  * `classOptions`: options passed to the Route constructor
- * `component`: a `Marionette.View` class.
+ * `component`: a `HTMLElement` class or a tag name of a web component.
 Can be used alone or with `class`
- * `viewOptions`: options passed to the Marionette.View constructor
+ * `properties`: options assigned to the rendered component
  * `path`: the route path
  * `abstract`: pass true to define an abstract route
- * `outlet`: pass true to allow a component without an `outlet` region
+ * `outlet`: pass false to allow a component without an `outlet` region

-**All routes must have at least component or class defined.**
+**Is possible to define a route without component and class.**

-For more information about route mapping refer to cherrytree documentation
+For more information about route mapping refer to slick-router documentation

 ## `router.listen`

  Starts listening for URL changes

-## `router.rootRegion`

- Property that defines the region where the top level views will be rendered

 ## `router.destroy`